-The main difference between these two tests is that in Murray test we obtain the total loop resistance by the relation R = ρ l/a.
-But in the case of Varley test, we have the provision of measuring the total loop resistance instead of using the relation of the resistance.
+The main difference between Murray and Varley loop test is that in the Murray test we obtain the total loop resistance by the relation R = ρ l/a.
+But in the case of the Varley test, we have the provision of measuring the total loop resistance instead of using the relation of the resistance.

 Hence Murray and Varley loop test can be used in order to determine the cable faults in underground cable.